Sunday and Weekday Readings

 Each of the three Scripture readings for Sunday Mass can be found on the Wednesday Word website and there are commentaries written by Dom Henry Wansborough.

 For daily mass goers or for people unable to come to daily mass but who like to follow the readings, there is another website which provides the readings and reflections for each day in the week.
+An alternative website provides the Divine Office and readings for each day.

 More on the Catholic Faith